apache/cordova-docs/docs/en/edge/phonegap/accelerometer/accelerometer.watchAcceleration.md

  iPhone Quirks
 -------------

-- At the interval requested, PhoneGap will call the success callback function and pass the accelerometer results.
+- At the interval requested, Cordova will call the success callback function and pass the accelerometer results.
-- However, in requests to the device PhoneGap restricts the interval to minimum of every 40ms and a maximum of every 1000ms.
+- However, in requests to the device Cordova restricts the interval to minimum of every 40ms and a maximum of every 1000ms.
-  - For example, if you request an interval of 3 seconds (3000ms), PhoneGap will request an interval of 1 second from the device but invoke the success callback at the requested interval of 3 seconds.
+  - For example, if you request an interval of 3 seconds (3000ms), Cordova will request an interval of 1 second from the device but invoke the success callback at the requested interval of 3 seconds.